 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

-The Key Adult /s at Highfield Primary School are the Headteacher and Deputy Headteacher.
+The Key Adult at Highfield Primary School is the Headteacher and in her absence the Deputy Headteacher.

 If they receive an Encompass notification they will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.